 The descent is relatively easy.
 Plunge stepping in the scree returns you to Helen Lake in no time.
 Then it’s another 90 minutes of walking to return to your vehicle.

-Useful Information to hike to Helen Lake and Cirque Peak
+Useful information for the Helen Lake and Cirque Peak hike

 - You will need a day pass available to hike in Banff National Park.
 It’s $9.80 per adult or $19.60 per family – good for seven days.